Monitor with AppInsight for SQL

 - Display AppInsight for SQL data in the Orion Web Console

-- Add AppInsight for SQL to a named SQL instance
+- Add AppInsight for SQL to a named instance

 - Add AppInsight for SQL to an active SQL Server cluster node